ejirocodes/ejirocodes/README.md

 ### You there? <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="25px">
 Oh, well!
-I love to call myself a JavaScript Developer with industry experience in building scalable and performant applications that runs on the web and your smartphone with cutting-edge technology.
+I love to call myself a JavaScript Developer with industry experience in building scalable and performant applications that run on the web and your smartphone with cutting-edge technology.
 I author meaningful technical content, regularly.

 ⚡️ **What I do**
 - 🛠 Frontend Developer at [Codekago Interactive](https://codekago.com/)